-Prerequisite(s): 'C' grade or better in CGP 150 and CGP 160 or departmental permission.
+Prerequisite(s): A grade of C or better in CGP 150 and CGP 160 or departmental permission.

 Students learn 3D modeling and texturing concepts as related to 3D game environments.
 Using industry standard modeling, texturing, and game engine software, students learn to create realistic textures from photo sources and a variety of techniques to portray their game worlds.
 Course fee.